jche/scmatch2/scripts/sims/README_simulations.md

 This runs the `toy` DGP for one iteration using only fast estimators
 (`diff`, `bal1`, `or_lm`, `ps_lm`) and prints a one-line summary.

+Alternatively, **you can open the script in RStudio and run all lines interactively**
+to see the workflow step by step.

 Output → `data/outputs/sims/toy/iter_0001.csv`.

 ---